EmmaEwert/KITTY/docs/manual/tilesets_and_tilemaps.rst

 This means that when you edit images, configure tilesets or draw on tilemaps, Unity will apply the changes immediately.

-Note that for tilesets, Tiled recommends avoiding a change in width – ie. how many tiles are in a row.
+..
+Note:: Tiled recommends avoiding a change in tileset width – ie. how many tiles are in a row.
 As such, you should add new tile rows to the bottom of the tileset image, if necessary.